Student Code of Conduct

 - If the Vice President for Student Services deems that a penalty is warranted, the accused student shall be so informed.
 If the accused student concurs with the penalty as recommended, the accused student shall so indicate in writing and thereby waive the right to a hearing, including an appeal.

-- The Vice President for Student Services may elect to not propose a penalty to the accused student and may thereby defer the matter to a Judicial Board for determination of an appropriate penalty and immediately notify the hearing board pool chair.
+- The Vice President for Student Services may elect to not propose a penalty to the accused student and may thereby defer the matter to a Hearing Board for determination of an appropriate penalty and immediately notify the hearing board pool chair.

 SECTION V-6.
 Recording and Disclosure of the Disciplinary Penalty